Simulation of Fermionic circuits using Majorana Propagation

 \paragraph*{Note} During the completion of this work, we became aware of independent work by Matteo D'Anna and Jannes Nys where they employ a related approach to study dynamics in Fermionic lattice models.

 \paragraph*{Competing interests} Elements of this work are included in patent applications filed by Algorithmiq Oy currently pending with the European Patent Office.

 \paragraph*{Author contributions} GGP conceived the method.
 AM implemented the method.
-ZH and GGP formalized the theory and wrote the first version of the manuscript.
+ZH and GGP formalized the initial theory and wrote the first version of the manuscript.
+JF conducted the end-to-end error analysis under the supervision of ZH and ZZ.
 AM, OS, AN, RC, and AG implemented and executed the ADAPT-VQE simulations under AG's direction.
 AM, OS, and AG produced the figures.
 All authors participated to discussions and to the writing of the manuscript.

 \onecolumngrid